 - Get out some blankets and cushions and create a blanket fort in your living room.
 Once constructed invite your children to join you in some imaginative play.
 What will your fort become?
 Will it be a pirate’s lair, secret agent headquarters, or will you go exploring the jungle?
 Let your children take the lead and follow their imaginations into wondrous lands.
 When you are done it can simply become a place to snuggle and read together.

 - Make some puppets and create a show.
-Visit Crafts ‘n Coffee for some creative puppet making ideas.
+You’ll find some great ideas here and here.
 Alternatively challenge family members to make puppets out of household items.
 If you want to go one step further head over to P is For Preschooler to find out how to make a puppet theater from an old cardboard box.

 Burn Off Some Energy